Highland Hospital / Patients & Visitors

 Patient-Focused Care a Tradition at Highland

 Highland Hospital is committed to giving every patient and family the best experience possible.
 We truly believe that the best medical care happens when patients and family members feel like full partners in their healthcare.
 That’s why, when you’re our patient, you’ll notice a real difference at Highland.

 The Highland Difference

-- It might be something simple, like the warm greeting you and your family receive from our Welcome Desk staff.
+- It might be something simple, like the warm greeting you and your family receive from our Front Lobby Desk staff.
 Or a friendly staff member offering to escort you to your destination if you look lost.